Daniel-Mietchen/2016-aesir/primary.rst

 were placed on different document IDs, which could then be examined for document equivalence, different versions, or plagiarized text.

-Annotation and mark up of scientific teaching materials.
-Not sure what I was thinking here, but probably something to do with Software and Data Carpentry, and literature.

 Distributed commenting and aggregation of pre/post-publication peer review of literature.
 Basically, a way to take comments from multiple locations and link them directly to the relevant text, pubmed records,